 What if we say that all you have to do is go through a scanner and the bill amount will be deducted from your account for the product.
 Yes, it is possible with the help of RFID asset management.
 Amazon go is doing it.

-Later, in this blog, we will give you 5 industries example in which RFID technology is working & how RFID works in those industries.
+Later, in this blog, we will give you 5 industries examples in which RFID technology is working & how RFID works in those industries.

-RFID has been around from a long time it has been developed on a regular basis and it is cost-effective and works efficiently and quickly.
-Other companies which have not used RFID now they are also comprehending RFID abilities.
+RFID has been around for a long time it has been developed on a regular basis and it is cost-effective and works efficiently and quickly.
+Other companies which have not used RFID now are also comprehending RFID abilities.
 So, let us drill RFID in detail.

 What is RFID?

 The full form of RFID is Radio Frequency Identification.
 The technology of RFID is almost the same as Barcode scanner however, the main difference between them is RFID work faster compared to Barcode scanner.